aeewhite/uacs457/README.md

 # Database Management Systems
 ## CS 457

-This repository and the notes contained therin are not sponsored by the approved by the University of Alabama.
+This repository and the notes contained therin are not sponsored or approved approved by the University of Alabama.

 ### Contibuting

 Feel free to contact [me](mailto:jazarobsky@crimson.ua.edu) for pull requests or to be listed as a contributor.

 ### License